Prince of Beira: History

 Queen Maria I and her regent, the future King John VI, granted the Beira in turn to John's heirs-apparent, and the second of them, Infante Dom Pedro Francisco survived to become in 1816 the Prince of Brazil, the last Portuguese heir-apparent to hold that title (as he himself later made Brazil independent).

-King John VI followed the first tradition also, and Beira was granted to his eldest daughter Infanta Dona Maria Teresa, firstly wife of her short-lived cousin Infante Pedro Carlos of Spain and Portugal and secondly wife of the first Carlist pretender, Infante don Carlos of Spain.
-Teresa's only child was her son with Pedro Carlos, Infante don Sebastian of Spain and Portugal (1811–75), from whom the dukes of Marchena, Durcal, Ansola and Hernani descend.
+King John VI followed the first tradition also, and Beira was granted to his eldest daughter Infanta Dona Maria Teresa.
+She was firstly the wife of her short-lived cousin Infante Pedro Carlos of Spain and Portugal and secondly the wife of the first Carlist pretender, Infante Don Carlos of Spain.
+Teresa's only child was her son with Pedro Carlos, Infante Don Sebastian of Spain and Portugal(1811–75), from whom the Dukes of Marchena, Durcal, Ansola and Hernani descend.

 In the second tradition, when born in 1821, the then Prince of Brazil's eldest son João Carlos was granted Beira in 1821 after birth, he being the third in the heir-apparent line, but he died the following year, some months before Brazil's secession.
 Emperor Pedro's next son, born in 1825, received no title from Portugal.

 According to the first tradition, the next holder would be Infanta Maria da Glória Joana (1819–53), the eldest daughter of King Pedro IV.
 She, however, ascended the throne in 1826 as Queen Maria II.

 The second tradition-based need arose only in 1887, when Infante Dom Luís Filipe was born in the last years of his grandfather King Luís I's reign.
 Luís Filipe was Prince of Beira 1887-89 and then succeeded his own father, the new king, as crown prince, becoming 21st Duke of Braganza.